alanmbarr/machinelearningdotnet/slides/index.md

 * Features
 * Model
 * Supervised Learning, Unsupervised, Semi-supervised
-* Model Validation - Cross Validation, Root Mean Squared Error, Receiver Operating Characteristic
+* Model Validation
 * Over/Under fitting

+---

+## Validating Models and Overfitting

+* A model learns from examples
+* We want our model to be robust enough to give us a prediction from unseen data
+* We can use various tools to verify how well our model is performing
+    - Cross Validation, Root Mean Squared Error, Receiver Operating Characteristic

 ---